godaasinskaite/ErgonomicCalculator/README.md

 - Workspace Creation: Based on provided anthropometric measures, ergonomic workspace is calculated.

-- PDF Generation: using generated workspace metrics object PDF of workplace picture and important information is generated in PDF.
+- PDF Generation: Using generated workspace metrics object PDF of workplace picture and important information is generated in PDF.

 - Login and Registration: User can change password, update their anthropometric data and check their workspace PDF anytime after their register an account.